ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 Everyone who has had an employer listed within the current calendar year will receive either a W2 or a 1099 form.
 For those with multiple jobs during the year, they will be duplicated and receive multiple forms.
+We currently will not model persistance from year to year on which type of form.

 The rate of the the types of forms are below.
 This data is